elastic/ecs/rfcs/text/0043-risk-input-fields.md

-# 0000: Risk Input fields
+# 0043: Risk Input fields

 - Stage: **0 (strawperson)**
-- Date: **TBD** <!-- The ECS team sets this date at merge time.
+- Date: **2023-09-22** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

 ### Summary
 This RFC aims to add a few general fields that, when defined on a document, will allow that document containing them to be consumed by Kibana's Risk Engine for the purposes of entity analytics.